-The W25N01KV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)" and "Quad Program Data Load (32h/34h)".
+The W25N02KV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh/6Ch)", "Fast Read Quad I/O (EBh/ECh)" and "Quad Program Data Load (32h/34h)".
 These instructions allow data to be transferred to or from the device four to six times the rate of ordinary SpiNAND.
-The Quad Read instructions offer a significant improvement in random access transfer rates allowing fast code-shadowing to RAM.
+The Quad Read instructions offer a significant improvement in random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
 When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.